London is one of the best cities in the world! Not many people would argue about that.

 Buckingham Palace: The Royal Mews – Duration: 45 minutes

 A royal carriage often conjures up images of fairy tales and Disney princesses, but they actually exist in real life!
-The Royal Mews at Buckingham Palace is one of the finest working stables in the world and is home the stunning Diamond Jubilee State Coach, Gold State Coach, and much more.
+The Royal Mews at Buckingham Palace is one of the finest working stables in the world and is home to the stunning Diamond Jubilee State Coach, Gold State Coach, and much more.

 Harry Potter Warner Brothers Studio Tour – Duration: 8 hours